Chapter I: Rescue

 "WAIT!"
 Claire cried, chasing after the slowly fading light...

 "I have to go now.
 Wake up, Claire.
-Everything will be all right now.
+Everything will be all right.
 I promise..."

 The morning had started out quite normal for Melthore Aerovl.
 He shifted positions, his thoughts on the night of endless trysts with his latest lover.
 She was a young, passionate red-head.
 He had met her a few weeks back by the Beer Store.
 He had been short on cash, trying to seduce the lady behind the counter—and failing miserably.
 He was arguing with the woman seconds later.
 The red-headed girl had felt bad, and helped him cover the cost.
 One thing lead to another, and, well…

-Speaking of which, she had just woken up, gazing up at him, a saucy look on her face.
-He raised an eyebrow, as she began rubbing her hands up and down his chest.
+A rustling at his side told Mel that she had just woken up.
+He looked over at her; she stared back at him, a small smile and sensual look in her eyes.
+He raised an eyebrow as she began rubbing her hands up and down his chest.
 She was drawing slow circles around his stomach, inching lower and lower with each… light… touch...

 Groaning, he grabbed her waist, moving his hands up her back and pushing her down onto him, her exposed chest crushed against his.
-He ferociously pressed his lips to her, trying to get some tongue going…
+He ferociously pressed his lips to her, nudging her lips with his tongue, asking to be let in…

 Once he locked eyes with the person in the doorway, however, he found himself pleasantly surprised.
-He leant on the frame, arms crossed, staring at the woman with olive skin and vivid green eyes standing on his doorstep.
+Arms crossed he leant on the door frame, staring at the woman with olive skin and vivid green eyes standing on his doorstep.
 Her dark curly hair was tied back in a low ponytail, a small triangular hat perched her head.
 Straightening her navy blue skirt, she turned a cold glare onto Melthore.

 "Good morning.
 I'm here for a Mr. Melthore Aerovl?
 I received multiple calls yesterday evening informing me that a child might be living here in very unsuitable circumstances.
 Are you him?" she asked, revealing a slight European accent in her voice, ever so faint.